tekknolagi/tekknolagi.github.com/_posts/2024-10-15-type-inference.md

 HM like this; they all build on extensions.
 We have added some of these extensions to make Scrapscript's type system more expressive.

+### A secret fourth thing?

+I have also seen another approach used in, among others, my undergraduate PL curriculum.
+It involves generating all of the constraints into a big list and then solving in one step at the end.
+I don't know what this is called, haven't seen it In The Wild, and wonder about the advantages and disadvantages of this approach.
+I just remember it being a very confusing approach to learn type inference... but maybe I would have been confused with any of these.

 ## Extensions for Scrapscript

 ### Recursion